web-shuriken/web-shuriken/README.md

 Originally from Venezuela, I have always had a real interest in the tech industry and after working as a freelance front-end developer I became curious about the back-end process which lead to successfully joining the School of Code.
 An intensive coding BootCamp that helped me to fine-tune my problem-solving skills. :man_technologist: During the course, I worked with various tech stacks.
 I love the whole process, from setting up the backend routes, and creating an API, to making an interface that consumes said API.

-I want to support the open source community so if you need help finding that missing semi-colon, creating documentation, or collaborating.
+I enjoy supporting the open source community so if you need help finding that missing semi-colon, creating documentation, or collaborating.
 Let's connect! :fist_right: :fist_left:

 ## Tech stack
 <p foat="left">